Pourtalès family: History

 On 14 January 1808, Jacques-Louis de Pourtalès, son of Jérémie, founded the Pourtalès Hospital in Neuchâtel.

 In the 19th century, people spoke of the “Pourtalès kingdom” due to the family’s wealth and influence.

 Introduced to Emperor Napoleon III by the Austrian ambassador in Paris, Richard de Metternich, Mélanie de Pourtalès, née Renouard de Bussierre, became a familiar figure at the Court.
-She was the sole owner of the Château de Pourtalès in Strasbourg-Robertsau, where illustrious names from across Europe gathered: King Ludwig II of Bavaria, Emperor Wilhelm II, the King and Queen of Belgium, the Prince of Wales, Prince Napoleon, Franz Liszt, Albert Schweitzer, and Léon Bakst.
+She was the sole owner of the Château de Pourtalès in Strasbourg-Robertsau, where prominent names from across Europe gathered: King Ludwig II of Bavaria, Emperor Wilhelm II, the King and Queen of Belgium, the Prince of Wales, Prince Napoleon, Franz Liszt, Albert Schweitzer, and Léon Bakst.

 In 1900, at the Summer Olympics, Hermann de Pourtalès, his American wife Hélène, and his nephew Bernard won one of the thirteen events on their yacht Lérina and placed second in another.

 In 1914, Friedrich von Pourtalès (1853–1928) was the German ambassador in Saint Petersburg and delivered to the minister of Tsar, Sergey Sazonov, the ultimatum of Wilhelm II, which led to the war.
 At the same time, his relative Guy enlisted in the French army, where he served as an interpreter throughout the war.

 In 1937, Guy de Pourtalès, son of Hermann, received the Grand Prix du Roman de l'Académie française for La Pêche miraculeuse.

 In 1940, Raymond de Pourtalès, son of the writer, died on the battlefield at Bois-Grenier.

 Hélie de Pourtalès (born in 1938), son of Count James de Pourtalès (1911–1996) and Violette de Talleyrand-Périgord (1915–2003), was authorized by decree on to add the name Talleyrand-Périgord to his patronymic, becoming “de Pourtalès de Talleyrand-Périgord”.